On 2-distance 16-coloring of planar graphs with maximum degree at most five: The Proof of Theorem

 \begin{remark} A bad vertex cannot have any bad or semi-bad neighbour. \end{remark} \begin{proof} Let $v$ be a bad vertex.
 Since there is no edge $v_iv_{i+1}$ for $i\in [4]$ contained in two $3$-faces by Lemma \ref{lem:5-vertex-n3-0-m3-4}(c), none of $v_i$'s can be incident to four $3$-faces, i.e., we have $m_3(v_i)\leq 3$ for each $v_i\in N(v)$.
 This implies that no neighbour of $v$ is a bad or a semi-bad vertex.
 So, the claim holds. \end{proof}

 \begin{lemma} Let $v$ be a bad or a semi-bad vertex (see Figure \ref{fig:bad5}).
-Then the followings hold. \begin{itemize} \item[$(a)$] $v_2,v_3,v_4$ are $5$-vertices. \item[$(b)$] If $v$ is a bad vertex, $v_3$ is either a support or a strong vertex. \item[$(c)$] If $v$ is a semi-bad vertex, then $v_3$ is either a support or a strong or a good vertex. \end{itemize} \end{lemma} \begin{proof} (a).
+Then the followings hold. \begin{itemize} \item[$(a)$] $v_2,v_3,v_4$ are $5$-vertices. \item[$(b)$] If $v$ is a bad vertex, then $v_3$ is either a support or a strong vertex. \item[$(c)$] If $v$ is a semi-bad vertex, then $v_3$ is either a support or a strong or a good vertex. \end{itemize} \end{lemma} \begin{proof} (a).
+By Remark \ref{rem:specil vertices}(a), all $v_i$'s are $5$-vertices when $v$ is a bad vertex.
+So we consider only semi-bad case.
+Let $v$ be a semi-bad vertex.
+It follows from Lemma \ref{lem:faces-in-3-face} that no neighbour of $v$ is a $3$-vertex, i.e., all $v_i$'s are $4^+$-vertices.
 Assume for a contradiction that there exists $v_i \in \{v_2,v_3,v_4\}$ such that it is a $4$-vertex, without loss of generality, say $v_i=v_2$ and let $x\in N(v_2)\setminus \{v,v_1,v_3\}$.
 We observe that $d_2(v_2)\leq 15$.
-If we set $G'=G-v+\{v_1x,xv_3\}$, then $G'$ is proper with respect to $G$.
+If we set $G'=G-v_2+vx$, then $G'$ is proper with respect to $G$.
 By minimality, the graph $G'$ has a 2-distance coloring with $16$ colors.
-Since $d_2(v_2)\leq 15$, we can color $v$ with an available color, a contradiction.
+Since $d_2(v_2)\leq 15$, we can color $v_2$ with an available color, a contradiction.
 Thus, $v_2,v_3,v_4$ are $5$-vertices.

 (b).
 Let $v$ be a bad vertex.
 By (a), $v_3$ is a $5$-vertex, and so we denote by $v_4,v,v_2,x,y$ the neighbours of $v_3$ in clockwise order.
 If $m_3(v_3)=2$, then $v_3$ would be a support vertex.
 Notice that the case $m_3(v_3)=4$ is not possible by Remark \ref{rem:bad-no-bad}.
-Thus, we may suppose that $m_3(v_3)=3$, and so $xy\in E(G)$ by Lemma \ref{lem:5-vertex-n3-0-m3-4}(c).
+Thus, we may suppose that $m_3(v_3)=3$, and so $xy\in E(G)$ by Remark \ref{rem:specil vertices}(a).
 If all faces incident to $v_3$ are $4^-$-faces, then we have $d_2(v_3)\leq 15$ since $v$ has two common neighbours with each of $v_2,v_4$.
-In such a case, we set $G'=G-v+\{v_2x,yv_4\}$.
+In such a case, we set $G'=G-v_3+\{v_2x,yv_4\}$.
 Similarly as above, we get a contradiction.
 We therefore conclude that $v_3$ is incident to a $5^+$-face, and so $v_3$ becomes a strong vertex.

 (c).
 Let $v$ be a semi-bad vertex.
 The vertex $v_3$ is a $5$-vertex by (a), and denote by $v_4,v,v_2,x,y$ the neighbours of $v_3$ in clockwise order.
 If $m_3(v_3)=2$, then $v_3$ is a support vertex by its definition.
 So, we may suppose that $m_3(v_3)\geq 3$.
 We remark that if $m_3(v_3)=4$, then $v_3$ becomes a bad or a semi-bad vertex, however, both $v_2v$ and $vv_4$ would be contained in two $3$-faces, which contradicts Lemma \ref{lem:5-vertex-n3-0-m3-4}(c)-(d).
 Therefore we may assume that $m_3(v_3)= 3$.
 If none of the edges $v_2v_3, v_3v_4$ is contained in two $3$-faces, then similarly as above, we conclude that $v_3$ is incident to a $5^+$-face, and so $v_3$ is a strong vertex.
 If only one of the edges $v_2v_3, v_3v_4$ is contained in two $3$-faces, by symmetry, we may assume it is $v_2v_3$, then $v_3$ becomes a good vertex. \end{proof}